 We may earn money from the products/companies mentioned in this post.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read our Terms & Disclosures.

 These easy homemade popsicles for kids use soda and gummy candy for a fizzy, refreshing, super fun treat!
-A great project for a summer day to share with friends!
+Bubbly Bear Pops are a great project for a summer day to share with friends!
 You can even make these sugar free.

 Popsicles are the stuff of summer childhoods.
 Perfect to eat with neighborhood friends, at the tail end of a BBQ, when just getting out of the pool, or even in the bathtub (anyone else’s mom do that?)…they are just awesome.

-And these homemade popsicles with soda and gummy candies just take them to a whole new level of fun!
+And these Bubbly Bear Pops (aka homemade popsicles with soda and gummy candies) just take them to a whole new level of fun!

 Gummy Bears and Sprite Homemade Popsicle Recipe For Kids